 On the way, like a meditative chant, I thought take a deep breath, shoulder the stock tight, find the bead, let the bird get out, swing the barrel, and follow through.
 The scenario further developed in my favor when the lab reversed course and charged off to the same thicket that captured his imagination at first.
 I was happy to have him out of the way so I didn’t have to handle the sudden chaos of a flusher busting a point.

 About ten feet away from the pudelpointers, statuesque as they were, I turned off my safety.
-Peering in, I could barely see the tips of a gorgeous pheasant tail peeking from the dark.
+Peering in, the morning light revealed the tips of a gorgeous pheasant tail peeking from the dark.
 I tried to steel my nerves and took one more step, thinking this might be when the bird explodes into view.
 Nothing happened.
 I took one more, and now I’m in the bush, and I kept thinking, take a breath, shoulder the stock, find the bead…